 705 KAR 4:231.
 General program standards for secondary career and technical education programs.

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 151B.025(5) requires the Kentucky Board of Education to establish program standards for secondary area vocational education and technology centers.
-This administrative regulation establishes standards for secondary career and technical education programs in local school districts and area centers essential for compliance with the Carl D. Perkins Vocational and Technical Education Act of 1998, 20 USC 2301-2471.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 156.802 requires the Kentucky Board of Education to establish program standards for secondary area vocational education and technology centers.
+This administrative regulation establishes standards for secondary career and technical education programs in local school districts and area centers essential for compliance with the Carl D. Perkins Career and Technical Education Improvement Act of 2006, 20 U.S.C.
+2301-2471.

 Section 1.
 (1) Secondary career and technical education programs shall be designed to serve students enrolled in the following middle school and secondary program areas: